Welcome to OPTIC's Team

 Bri Welch

-President & Co-Founder
+Co-Founder, President & CEO

 I am inspired to stand alongside our community, use my voice for good, and hold hands with anyone who seeks support, to learn, help, and heal together.

 I bring a unique perspective to OPTIC.
-As someone who has spent most of my life navigating and overcoming adversity—as a single parent, caregiver, someone living with physical disabilities, and advocate for inclusion—I’ve developed a deep understanding of resilience and compassion.
+As someone who has spent most of my life navigating and overcoming adversity, as a single parent, caregiver, someone living with physical disabilities, and advocate for inclusion, I’ve developed a deep understanding of resilience and compassion.
 These experiences fuel my passion for fostering meaningful connections and bringing our community together in a shared journey of healing and support.

 With over 12 years of experience as an ABA Registered Behavioral Therapist, I’ve supported children with Autism Spectrum Disorder (ASD) and their families with compassion and collaboration.
-In addition, I’ve navigated complex systems—including medical, mental health, educational, and social services—strengthening my resolve to advocate for equitable, trauma-informed support and care.
+In addition, I’ve navigated complex systems, including medical, mental health, educational, and social services, strengthening my resolve to advocate for equitable, trauma-informed support and care.

-I am committed to ensuring that every person feels valued and supported.
+At OPTIC, I am committed to ensuring that every person feels valued and supported.
 Together, we strive to build a healthier community, united by resilience and shared vision of learning, healing, and helping one another.

 Rachelle Coffey